 Ayurveda Lifestyle Counseling Sessions

-The first consultation is between 60 - 90 minutes.
-Follow-up sessions are 30 minutes or less, and may be part of an acupressure or Reiki session.
+The first consultation can be as brief as 30 minutes of your session, to up to an hour.
 Prior to your first consultation, I will send you a medical history and intake evaluation to complete and bring with you to your appointment.

 More About Ayurveda: the Doshas